Collapse of major dam in southern Ukraine triggers emergency as Moscow and Kyiv trade blame

-KHERSON, Ukraine (AP) — A major dam in southern Ukraine collapsed Tuesday, triggering floods, endangering crops in the country's breadbasket and threatening drinking water supplies as both sides in the war scrambled to evacuate residents and blamed each other for the destruction.
+KHERSON, Ukraine (AP) — A major dam in southern Ukraine collapsed Tuesday, flooding villages, endangering crops and threatening drinking water supplies as both sides in the war scrambled to evacuate residents and blamed each other for the destruction.

+Russian and Ukrainian officials used terms like “ecological disaster” and “terrorist act” to describe the torrent of water gushing through the broken dam and beginning to empty an upstream reservoir that is one of the world's largest.

+Ukrainian President Volodymyr Zelenskyy called it “the largest man-made environmental disaster in Europe in decades.”
+U.N.
+Secretary-General Antonio Guterres, ahead of an emergency Security Council meeting, called it “another devastating consequence of the Russian invasion of Ukraine.”

-The environmental and social consequences quickly became clear as homes, streets and businesses flooded downstream and emergency crews began evacuations; officials monitored water for cooling systems at the Zaporizhzhia nuclear plant; and authorities expressed concern about supplies of drinking water to the south in Crimea, which Russia illegally annexed in 2014.
+The environmental and humanitarian consequences quickly became clear as homes, streets and businesses flooded downstream and emergency crews began evacuations.
+Officials monitored water for cooling systems at the Zaporizhzhia nuclear plant, and authorities expressed concern about drinking water supplies in both Ukrainian and Russian-controlled areas.

-In the downstream city of Kherson, a woman who gave her name only as Tetyana waded through thigh-deep water to reach her flooded house and rescue her dogs.
+In the downstream city of Kherson, angry residents cursed as they tried to preserve their pets and belongings.
+A woman who gave her name only as Tetyana waded through thigh-deep water to reach her flooded house and rescue her dogs.
 They were standing on any dry surface they could find but one pregnant dog was missing.
 “It’s a nightmare,” she kept repeating, declining to give her full name.

-Both Russian and Ukrainian authorities brought in trains and buses for residents.
-About 22,000 people live in areas at risk of flooding in Russian-controlled areas, while 16,000 live in the most critical zone in Ukrainian-held territory, according to official tallies.
+Both Russian and Ukrainian authorities brought in trains and buses to move residents to safety.
+About 25,000 people in Russian-controlled areas and 17,000 in Ukrainian-held territory should be evacuated, Ukraine’s deputy chief prosecutor Viktoriia Lytvynova said on Ukrainian television.
 Neither side reported any deaths or injuries.

-A satellite photo Tuesday morning by Planet Labs PBC analyzed by The Associated Press showed a large portion of the dam’s wall, more than 600 meters (over 1,900 feet), missing.
+A satellite photo Tuesday morning by Planet Labs PBC analyzed by The Associated Press showed more than 600 meters (over 1,900 feet) missing from the wall of the 1950s-era dam.

-The dam break added a stunning new dimension to Russia's war, now in its 16th month.
+The dam break, long feared by both sides, added a stunning new dimension to Russia's war, now in its 16th month.
 Ukrainian forces were widely seen to be moving forward with a long-anticipated counteroffensive in patches along more than 1,000 kilometers (621 miles) of front line in the east and south.

-It was not immediately clear whether either side benefits from the dam's collapse, since both Russian-controlled and Ukrainian-held lands are at risk.
+It was not immediately clear why either side might destroy the dam, and its collapse might have resulted from gradual degradation.
+Both Russian-controlled and Ukrainian-held lands were at risk.

-Russian Defense Minister Sergei Shoigu charged that Ukraine destroyed the dam to prevent potential Russian attacks in the Kherson region after what he alleged was a failed Ukrainian counteroffensive in recent days.
-He claimed Ukraine had lost 3,715 troops and 52 tanks since Sunday, and in a rare acknowledgment of Russia’s own losses, said 71 Russian troops were killed and 210 wounded.
+Russian Defense Minister Sergei Shoigu charged that Ukraine destroyed the dam to prevent potential Russian attacks in the Kherson region after what he alleged was a failed Ukrainian counteroffensive.
+He claimed Ukraine had lost 3,715 troops and 52 tanks since Sunday, and — in a rare acknowledgment of Russia’s own losses — said 71 Russian troops were killed and 210 wounded.
+Ukraine followed its standard practice of not commenting on its casualties.

-Nigel Gould-Davies, a senior fellow for Russia and Eurasia at the International Institute for Strategic Studies, said the alleged Russian destruction of the dam “betrays a lack of confidence, a profoundly defensive measure, the lack of confidence in Russia’s longer-term prospects” in the war.
+Nigel Gould-Davies, a senior fellow for Russia and Eurasia at the International Institute for Strategic Studies, said the alleged Russian destruction of the dam is “a profoundly defensive measure" showing "the lack of confidence in Russia’s longer-term prospects” in the war.

 But Helms also noted a Russian history of attacking dams.